THE MOORE THEATRE > Venue History

 The renovation of the Moore Theatre was part of Seattle Theatre Group®’s collaborative stewardship of its historic theatres for future generations to enjoy.
 It is the hub for STG’s Education & Community Programs, where young artists can hone their craft.
 It continues to be a venue to present a broad spectrum of performing arts, such as dance, concerts, comedy, lecturers, variety shows, and more.

-A complete history of the Moore Theatre can be found in our Historic Theatres Library, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
+A complete history of the Moore Theatre can be found in our Archive and Gallery, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
 It is open on Tuesdays and Thursdays, from 10 am to 3 pm.
 Admission is free!

 -- Lynn Thrasher, STG Historian